Minnesota Chapter of Opportunity Starts at Home (OSAH-MN)

 - Ready to participate In federal housing advocacy activities?
 Join the campaign!

-- Download OSAH-MN’s informational one-pager, including mission statement here.
+- Download OSAH-MN’s informational one-pager here.

 - Learn about the Opportunity Starts at Home national campaign here.

 Questions about OSAH-MN?
 Contact Elizabeth Glidden at elizabeth.glidden at mhponline.org

 OSAH-MN is offering grants of $1,000 to support the ability of organizations to participate in and influence OSAH-MN monthly meetings and/or events.
 Grant awards shall be prioritized to support:

 - Black, Indigenous and People of Color led organizations

 - Organizations primarily serving/membership of Black, Indigenous and People of Color

 - Organizations empowering communities/people most impacted by housing need and housing instability

 - Organizations based in and serving Greater Minnesota and/or rural communities.

 The application is open until grant funds are expended.